farblos/wpg2dk/README.md

       #2/images/00/dsc-0008.jpg:
         #2/images/00/dsc-0008.jpg

-Command `listerr` with error category `unmapped_file` specified lists all media objects having that error category.
+Command `listerr` with parameter `-M unmapped_file` specified lists all media objects having an error with that ID.
 The lines indented by two blanks provide the UIID of the media object, the lines indented by four blanks its (yet unmapped) file name.
 Both UIIDs and file names use path separators according to the OS